renovatebot/renovate/docs/development/triage-guide.md

 ### Mark duplicate issues and pull requests

-If you see an issue that's an obvious duplicate:
+If you see an issue/discussion that's an obvious duplicate:

 1. Attach a `duplicate` label
 1. Use the "Duplicate of" functionality [GitHub docs, about duplicate issues and pull requests](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/about-duplicate-issues-and-pull-requests)
-1. Close the issue
+1. Close the issue/discussion

 Follow the same workflow to mark duplicate PRs.

 ### Request PR reviews

-You can request a review from one of the maintainers, if needed, to get the PR review process rolling again.
+You can request a review from one of the maintainers, if needed, to get the PR review process rolling (again).

 ### Lock and unlock discussions